justinlarson/Web-App-Hacking-Workshop/XSS.md

 #### Step 3 - Execute XSS attack

-Now we know that dangerous characters are available for use, execute an XSS attack by editing the task again and entering the following into the search box.
+Now we know that dangerous characters are available for use, execute an XSS attack by editing the task again and entering the following into the task title box.

 ```
 Advertising"><script>alert("XSS")</script>